-This memorandum conveys the Toxicology Division's (TD) evaluation of ambient air sampling conducted at two monitoring sites in Region 16-Laredo during 2014.
+This memorandum conveys the Toxicology Division's (TD) evaluation of ambient air sampling conducted at two monitoring sites in Region 16-Laredo during 2015.
 TCEQ Region 16 monitoring site information is presented in Table 1 along with hyperlinks to detailed information regarding the monitoring sites and their maps.
-Lists 1 and 2, which can be found in Attachment A, display the target analytes for monitoring sites.
-The TD reviewed air monitoring summary results from VOC canister samples collected on a 24-hour every sixth-day schedule at Community Air Toxics Monitoring Network (CATMN) monitors, and 24-hour metals (TSP) samples.
+Lists 1 and 2, which can be found in Attachment A, display the target analytes for the monitoring sites.
+The TD reviewed air monitoring summary results from VOC canister samples collected on a 24-hour every sixth-day schedule, and 24-hour metals (TSP) samples.

 The TCEQ Monitoring Division reported the data for all chemicals evaluated in this memorandum.
 Data discussed in this evaluation include 84 VOCs (from canister samples) for the Laredo Bridge monitoring site, and lead and arsenic (TSP) for the Laredo Vadiurri site; all data met the data completeness objective of 75 percent data return.
 In order to be able to evaluate 24-hour monitoring data more fully, TCEQ has developed 24-hour AMCVs for specific chemicals.
-As such, 24-hour samples were compared to the available TCEQ 24-hour AMCVs for 1,3-butadiene and benzene.
-Twenty-four-hour air samples collected every third- or sixth-day over a year are designed to provide representative long-term average concentrations.
+As such, 24-hour samples were compared to the available TCEQ 24-hour AMCVs for 1,3-butadiene, benzene, and ethylene dichloride.
+Twenty four-hour air samples collected every sixth-day over a year are designed to provide representative long-term average concentrations.
 The TD evaluated the reported annual average concentrations from 24-hour samples for each target analyte for potential chronic health and vegetation concerns by comparing annual averages of measured chemical concentrations to long-term AMCVs.
-Additional information regarding the derivation and application of AMCVs is available online at:
+Additional information regarding the derivation and application of AMCVs is available on the Toxicology AMCV webpage.